About boatsheds, Kingston and the KBA

 Intended use aside, either structure can be used for either purpose.
 The only real restriction is that people may not live in them.

-Besides their visual appeal, boatsheds and bathing boxes have heritage significance, many having been built in the late 1800s and early 1900s.
+Besides their visual appeal, boatsheds and bathing boxes have heritage significance, many having been built in the late 1800s and early 1900s (see history below).
 Maintaining the historic character of Victoria's boatsheds is an important part of ownership.

 About Kingston's boatsheds

 The City of Kingston lies on the eastern shores of Port Phillip, some 15km south-east of Melbourne.
-The City is home to 190 boatsheds and bathing boxes along a 6km stretch of wide, sandy beach between Aspendale in central Kingston and Bonbeach in Kingston's south (see map).
+The City is home to 190 boatsheds and bathing boxes along a 6km long stretch of beach between Aspendale in central Kingston and Bonbeach in Kingston's south (see map).

 Kingston's boatshed history